dotnet/docs/docs/fsharp/tutorials/getting-started/getting-started-vscode.md

 2. The correct directory structure for adding packages via [`Paket`](http://fsprojects.github.io/Paket/).
 3. A cross-platform build script with [`FAKE`](http://fsharp.github.io/FAKE/).
 4. The `paket.exe` executable which can fetch packages and resolve dependencies for you.
-5. A useful `.gitignore` file if you wish to add this project to Git-based source control.
+5. A `.gitignore` file if you wish to add this project to Git-based source control.

 ## Writing some code

-Open the `ClassLibraryDemo` folder.
-You'll notice a few files:
+Open the *ClassLibraryDemo* folder.
+You should see the following files:

 1. `ClassLibraryDemo.fs`, an F# source file with a class defined.
 2. `CassLibraryDemo.fsproj`, an F# project file used to build this project.